Historic Sights in Nice

 Masséna Square: The large fountain in the center of this square is called the “Fontaine du Soleil” (the Sun Fountain).
 There are 5 bronze sculptures in the basin and in the center stands an impressive marble Apollo (he is 7 meters (23 feet) tall and weighs in at 7 tons).
 When he was created, in 1956, he was even more impressive, but a group of men were intimidated by the statue’s already small-but-proportional penis, and protested in order to have the penis redone in a miniature size.
 As if that wasn’t enough, a Catholic organization in the 1970’s protested so much (apparently, offended by male nudity, but not female nudity) that the statue was removed for 30 years.

 Fort du Mont-Alban: A military fort, its location is on the hill with the same name.
 It has a majestic panoramic scene.
 Westward, you can view Baie des Anges to the Esterel mountains.
 On the east, the scene starts from the bay of Villefranche that extends to Italian Riviera.

 Place Garibaldi: It is the oldest and largest square in the city.
 Buildings with baroque layouts surround the square.
-You can find the statue of Garibaldi (the Italian revolutionary leader) in the center.
+You can find the statue of Giuseppe Garibaldi (a famous revolutionary leader with a fascinating history, who was born in Nice) in the center.

 Museum of Fine Arts: The Museum of Fine Arts of Nice opened in 1928 in a former private residence which dates back to the late 19th century.
 The collections retrace the history of art from the 16th to the 20th century, with highlights referring to the works of Fragonard, Rodin, Rude, Ziem, Raffaelli, Boudin, Monet, Sisley, Van Dongen, Dufy, Cheret, Degas and plenty other artists.